Packing Supplies and TipsStallion Moving Services in Denver, Colorado

 Packing & Moving a Home Office

-- If you have an office or library that needs to be packed and relocated, keep in mind that books, magazines and files are small and simple to pack, but they quickly become very heavy when placed in boxes.
+- If you are moving your office or library and that needs to be packed and relocated, keep in mind that books, magazines and files are small and simple to pack, but they quickly become very heavy when placed in boxes.
 Take care to put such things in smaller (1.5 cubic feet) boxes to prevent carton weight from exceeding 40-50 pounds.
 This prevents many hard to lift items, as well as boxes coming apart during transit.

 - Desk items such as pens, tape dispensers, staplers, and other small miscellaneous goods should but into plastic bags to prevent poking through boxes or loss of possessions.